lambdablockchain/lambda-node/doc/xversionmessage.md

 unsigned integers (named `u64c`), allowing to use it as a simple unsigned integer to unsigned integer map.

-A value of `u64c` type is encoded in Bitcoin's message serialization as a COMPACTSIZE integer *within* the generic byte vector value of the `xmap`.
+A value of `u64c` type is encoded in Lambda's message serialization as a COMPACTSIZE integer *within* the generic byte vector value of the `xmap`.
 For example, a value of `0x1000` (4096) is encoded like this as the `xmap`
 value: